sirjust/DarkChess/README.md

 1. Attach `CardSystem.cs` to the game object you want to use as container for the cards
 2. then assign the different components to the variables under the `Requiered` header

-- `Starting Card Count`: specify the amount of cards which will be created at the beginning
+- `Starting Card Count`: specify the amount of card objects which will be created at the beginning
-- `Max Card Count`: specify the highest number of cards in the hand
+- `Max Card Count`: specify the highest number of card objects in the hand
-- `Y_start`: specify the y-coordinate of the instantiated card.
+- `Y_start`: specify the y-coordinate of the instantiated card object.
 - `Gap`: the distance between every card on the hand
-- `Selected Pos`: Specify the position which will add to the current Position of the Card, if the card is selected
+- `Selected Pos`: Specify the position which will add to the current Position of the card object, if the card objects is selected

 #### **How it works**

 ##### **Card spawning**
 Once the scene starts the `CardSystem.cs`  instatiates empty objects.
 These empty objects (`place` are saved in a array.
 Afterwards the script spawn a specific amount of `card objects` on the position of the empty objects in the array.
 In addition all card objects will receive a index which represent the index of the `place` which the cards are children of.
-These `place` object and the cards will be saved in a seperate array.
+These `place` object and the [cards](#Card) will be saved in a seperate array.

-Note: All posibile cards which can be played/drawed are saved in the scriptableObject of the player.
+Note: All possible [cards](#Card) which can be played/drawed are saved in the [scriptableObject](#ScriptableObject) of the player.

 ![CardArrays Image](https://i.ibb.co/PxSJRR3/Card-Arrays.png)